ohmybrew/ohmybrew.github.io/_posts/2020-02-04-basic-symfony-flex-with-symfony-server-dockerized.markdown

         stdin_open: true
         tty: true

 The above will pull in the `mysql:5.7` image with some initial environment variables _(you're free to replace them)_.
-It will mount it's data volume to `./docker/db` of your `myapi` directory for persistance.
+It will mount its data volume to `./docker/db` of your `myapi` directory for persistence.
 It will also map port `3306` on your host machine to forward to `3306` in the container.

 Below that, we pull in the `redis` image and mount it's volume to `./docker/redis` of your `myapi` directory for storage.
 It will also map port `6379` of your host machine to forward to `6379` in the container.
 You can adjust the entrypoint to your needs.

 Lastly, `web` will build a custom image based on a `Dockerfile` below.
 It will mount your `myapi` directory to `/var/www/html` inside the container.
 It will also map port `8080` of your host machine to forward to port `80` in the container.

-Its also a good idea to add these volume paths to your `.gitignore` to avoid checking them in to your repository.
+It is also a good idea to add these volume paths to your `.gitignore` to avoid checking them into your repository.

 ### Dockerfile